 Focus on anti-microbial resistance

-However, an AMR benchmark study highlighted that the reporting on supplier compliance with discharge limits remains limited.
-Although several companies have made progress in collaborating with their suppliers to lessen AMR risks, disclosures on the extent of supplier compliance with antibiotic APIs in wastewater are limited in number.
+However, an AMR benchmark study stated that the reporting on individual supplier compliance with discharge limits remains limited.
+Although several companies have made progress in collaborating with their suppliers to lessen AMR risks, disclosures on the extent of supplier compliance with antibiotic API limits in wastewater are limited in number.
 One organization in the study disclosed that approximately 86 percent of its over 100 supplier sites adhere to environmental discharge limits, while another reported a compliance rate of 71 percent, compared to 33 percent in 2021.

-The potential environmental and health impacts of PiE are significant, and API contamination poses a tangible risk to the sector that goes well beyond the direct issue of deteriorating incoming water qualities at manufacturing sites.
+Understanding the potential environmental and health impacts of PiE has been an ongoing effort.
+API contamination poses a tangible risk to the sector that goes well beyond the direct issue of deteriorating incoming water quality at manufacturing sites.
 API contamination could also expose pharmaceutical companies to reputational risk or risk of non-compliance with supply chain regulation, such as the European Union’s Corporate Sustainability Due Diligence Directive (CSDDD).
-While most companies are taking steps to address API discharges in the pharmaceutical supply chains, successfully shifting the needle on this complex challenge will require additional steps and will rely on the collective skills and experience of the sector and regulators.
-The following actions support accelerated action:

-- At prioritized sites, move towards mitigating direct API release at the source through advanced wastewater management.
+3. Prioritized sites can mitigate API release at the source by advanced wastewater management.
 Investment in quaternary treatment methods is required to improve API removal in onsite wastewater treatment plants and reduce direct releases.
-Furthermore, Zero Liquid Discharge is being actively promoted by the Indian government, which would not only mitigate API pollution but also support reduced freshwater reliance for sites operating in water-scarce areas.
-Additionally, it would mitigate the risks posed by poor incoming water quality, as the polished water quality could be of better quality than the supplied water.
+Zero Liquid Discharge is being actively promoted by the Indian government, which not only mitigates API pollution but also supports reduced freshwater reliance for sites operating in water-scarce areas.
+Encouraging and supporting its implementation is a great step forward for India and could be imitated elsewhere.